nlzza/Airline-Reservation-System/README.md

 * Customers must specify the start location and the destination.
 * They can further filter by days, timings, companies, cost, and class (business or economy).
 * The flights will be displayed from most recent to least.
+* After booking, a dummy payment page will appear.
-* After booking, a PNR will be generated for printing.
+* After payment, ticket will be generated for printing.
+* The customers can share ticket on social media such as WhatsApp.
 * After the flight, customers can give rating out of 5 and also leave a comment.
 * Airline companies will enter various data such as number of flights and for each, its timings, starting location and destination, number of seats in business and economy, and cost of business and economy ticket.
 * For each flight, the airline company will be able to view how many business and economy seats have been booked.